pmcharrison/psynet-mirror/docs/timeline.rst

 with ``complete=True`` and ``failed=False``,
 whereas in the latter case the participant will be marked with ``complete=False`` and ``failed=True``.
-In both cases the paricipant will be paid the amount that they have accumulated so far;
+In both cases the participant will be paid the amount that they have accumulated so far;
 however, ``UnsuccessfulEndPage`` is typically used to terminate an experiment early, when the participant has yet to accumulate much payment.